 A call, letter, text message, email or voicemail from General Credit Services means a creditor has passed your account to them for collection.

 Sometimes the debt is yours.
-But sometimes it's old, already paid, or belongs to someone else entirely.
+But it could be an old, already paid, or belong to someone else entirely.

 Source: Government of Canada (FCAC) – Dealing with a debt collector